VonHeikemen/tinytina-js/README.md

 ### Using the CLI

+#### `tinytina [OPTIONS] init filepath`
+Generate a json schema and writes to the given filepath.
+If the file exists it would abort the process.
+Use the --force option to overwrite the file if it exists.

 #### `tinytina [OPTIONS] run <collection-id>:<request-id> ...`
 The `run` command is used to query the json schema for a one or more requests to execute.
 This command has a limited interactive mode that you can use to inspect the data before you send it.